lucsorel/pydoctrace/README.md

 Pull requests must follow the guidelines enforced by the `pre-commit` hooks:

 - commit messages must follow the Angular conventions enforced by the `commitlint` hook
-- code formatting must follow the conventions enforced by the `isort` and `yapf` hooks
+- code formatting must follow the conventions enforced by the `isort` and `ruff-formatter` hooks
 - code linting should not detect code smells in your contributions, this is checked by the `ruff` hook

 When requesting a feature, please consider involving yourself in the review process once it is developed.